NicoleAsqui/GithubActionBack/README.md

 - Create a docker image from Dockerfile

+´´´
+docker build -t performance_app .
+´´´

+´´´
+docker run -p 9000:8080 --rm -ti performance-app bin/sh ´´´

 This will create a virtual machine (alpine) with python installed.
 Then the instalation of the dependencies in requirements.txt is run from a command in Dockerfile.

 ### Add variables

-In the root directory /Office-Desk-Reservation-Backend create a file .env with these values
+In the root directory create a file .env with these values:

 ...